jchomali/ApolloDB/README.md

 ![ApolloDB](https://github.com/jchomali/ApolloDB/blob/master/banner.png)

-An easy to implement and secure database for your apps.

 ## Why using ApolloDB?
 I basically love how easy is to save data in NSUserDefaults but how insecure and illogic to save it in a place designed for the user preferences.
 So I built ApolloDB, an easy to implement and secure database.